-Nevoid hyperkeratosis of the nipple and the areola (NHNA) is a rare, idiopathic and benign dermatological condition.
+Nevoid hyperkeratosis of the nipple and the areola (NHNA) is a rare, idiopathic, and benign dermatological condition.

-Most often seen in females of reproductive age, especially during 2nd and 3rd decades of life.
+Most often seen in females of reproductive age, especially during the 2nd and 3rd decades of life.
 Less than 70 cases have been reported till now.

 Nipple adenoma is a rare, benign breast lesion which often mimics a malignancy